-- During 2015 OMLPPP screened approximately 144 cases.
-This year OMLPPP saw a significantly lower number of applicants who were over income after receiving the Foreclosure Prevention Grant under which were are able to serve households up to 200% of poverty.
-We closed 73 cases after providing services and had 84 open cases at the end of the period.
-While most of ECI's clients are residents of Harris County, among both ECI's closed cases and cases open in December 31, 2015 ECI's clients also included residents of Brazoria, Galveston, Fort Bend, and Montgomery counties. - During 2015 ECI's team of staff and law school students had several outstanding successes.
+- During 2016 OMLPPP screened 106 cases.

+Over 31% of applicants were over income.

+We closed 100 cases and had 137 open

+cases at the end of the period.
+In 2016, 363

+individuals were affected by the services

+we provided.
+Our number of closed cases

+increased over the last year as did the

+number of open cases primarily because of

+increased outreach efforts.
+While most of

+ECl's closed clients are residents of Harris

+County, we were able to assist residents in

+Brazoria, Dallas, Montgomery, Harrison and

+Fort Bend counties.

+- During 2016 ECI's team of staff and law school students had several outstanding successes.
 We provided representation in a number of probate matters.
-We successfully prevented several foreclosure actions. - While ECI's clients do not receive direct dollar benefits, they do often receive an interest in property or we save the property they own from foreclosure.
-The calculated value in assets that were obtained or saved by ECI's clients in 2015 was \$703,602.68 most of which is in real property.
-Overall, the project effected 267 people. - ECI's foreclosure prevention grant from the Bank of America settlement added a new attorney to the project.
-Thus far in that program we have handled 19 cases since September 1, 2015.
-So far we have stopped a majority of the foreclosure proceedings through settlement or incourt representation.
-We have also worked with CDCs to help with loan modification.
-We have been able to prevent tax, mortgage and property owner foreclosure proceedings.
+We successfully prevented several foreclosure actions.

+- While our clients do not receive direct dollar benefits, they do often receive an interest in property or we save the property they own from foreclosure.
+The calculated value in assets that were obtained or saved by our clients in 2016 is \$2,893,613, most of which is in real property, and almost triple the amount from last year.

+- ECI's ECI's foreclosure prevention grant from the Bank of America settlement added a new attorney to the project.
+During

+2016 that program handled 40 cases, stopping the majority of the foreclosure proceedings through settlement or incourt representation.
+The program has also worked with CDCs to help with loan modification.
+It has been able to prevent tax, mortgage and property owner foreclosure proceedings.